gracegunne/US_Inflation_Dashboard/README.md

 ### Display Options

-- Always shows the last 5 years of dataData comes from FRED and gets cached for 24 hours so you're not constantly hitting their API.## What it does
+- Always shows the last 5 years of dataData comes from FRED and gets cached for 24 hours so you're not constantly hitting their API.What it doesQuick way to visualize US inflation trends over the past 5 years using different CPI measures and the PCE index.<h1>US Inflation Dashboard (5Y)</h1>

 - View as year-over-year percentage, month-over-month percentage, annualized rate, or indexed to 100